Zainab-Binte-Khalid/urdu-ocr-codesaviours-si26-zainab/README.md

 Accuracy improved steadily across all 10 epochs, with most gains in the first 6-7 epochs before flattening — suggesting the model was close to convergence by the end.

+  **Why accuracy is relatively low:**
+24.3% exact-match is a modest score, and a few factors explain this.
+First, exact-match is a strict metric — the model's Urdu output must match the reference text character-for -character to count as correct, so even a single misplaced dot or extra space counts as a full miss.
+Character Error Rate (16.4%) gives a fairer picture, since it measures how close the output is rather than requiring a perfect match.
+Second, our dataset (2,922 images) is small for fine-tuning a model on a completely different script and script direction (right-to-left cursive Urdu vs. the model's original left-to-right English training) — deep learning models generally need thousands more examples per category to generalize well.
+Third, performance varies sharply by category (49.5% on natural scene text vs. 0% on signboards), showing the model learned some patterns well while others (irregular fonts, real-world photo conditions) remain genuinely hard with this amount of training data.

 **What we'd do differently with more time:**
 - `newspaper`, `synthetic`, and `signboard` categories have very few test samples (7-14 each), making those scores noisy — more data in these categories is needed before